Security of AI

 What are AI embeddings?

-Watch a short embeddings explainer video
+Watch a short explainer video

-The ultimate guide to AI security: key AI security risks, vulnerabilities and strategies for protection.
+Infographics and guidance on handling key AI security risks and understanding vulnerabilities.
 61% of companies use AI, but few secure it.
 This white paper covers the key AI risks being overlooked from LLMs to RAG.

 Why do AI systems need vector embeddings?